 The Rape of the Sabine Women

 The rape of the Sabine women is viewed as an important episode in early Roman history.
-It has, therefore, attracted much attention from ancient and modern historians, poets and artists.
+It has, therefore, attracted much attention from ancient and modern historians, poets, and artists.
 The most notable ancient source is Titus Livius, known to us today as Livy.
 Interestingly, Livy presents the rape of the Sabine women as an act of necessity rather than one of violence.

 In the early days of Romulus’ reign, military success came quickly to the fledgling city of Rome.
 However, the future of the city depended on the growth of its population.
 Rome, at this time, was a settlement almost entirely populated by men.
 Romulus therefore asked neighbouring tribes if they would send their women to live with Roman men.
 Unsurprisingly, each tribe declined.
 Romulus then decided to try another approach.
-He held festival games in honour of Neptune and invited all the surrounding tribes, including the Sabines.
+He held festival games in honor of Neptune and invited all the surrounding tribes, including the Sabines.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

-Livy presents this harrowing event, not as a moralising tale about sexual violence, but as a foundation stone of Romulus’ rule.
+Livy presents this harrowing event, not as a moralizing tale about sexual violence, but as a foundation stone of Romulus’ rule.
 He states that due to the abduction of the Sabine women, the newly powerful city of Rome continued to flourish.
 Romulus could then proclaim himself the first king of Rome.

 The Roman poet Ovid gives us an entirely different angle on the rape of the Sabine women.
 In his book of love poetry, The Art of Love, he gives advice to young male lovers.
 In Book 1, he explains various methods of flirting with women in public places.
-Women who attend the games-festivals are apparently open targets.
+Women who attend the game’s festivals are apparently open targets.
 Ovid suggests that men select their prey from afar and then move in for the kill, like an eagle hunting a dove.

 In order to give authority to his advice, he likens this approach to that taken by the early Romans who abducted the Sabines.
-The behaviour of the founding fathers of Rome is presented as an excuse for men to pursue sexual desire.
+The behavior of the founding fathers of Rome is presented as an excuse for men to pursue sexual desire.
 This sexual desire is pursued regardless of whether it is mutual or consensual.
 The female voice is nowhere to be heard.